kagiko/vaultwarden-wiki/Private-CA-and-self-signed-certs-that-work-with-Chrome.md

 ```
 openssl x509 -req -in bitwarden.csr -CA self-signed-ca-cert.crt -CAkey private-ca.key -CAcreateserial -out bitwarden.crt -days 365 -sha256 -extfile bitwarden.ext
 ```
-Note: As of April 2019 iOS 13+ and macOS 15+ can not have the server certificate have an expiry > 825 and must include ExtendedKeyUsage extension https://support.apple.com/en-us/HT210176
+Note: As of April 2019 iOS 13+ and macOS 15+, the server certificate can not have an expiry > 825 and must include ExtendedKeyUsage extension https://support.apple.com/en-us/HT210176

 Add the root certificate and the bitwarden certificate to client computers.